Entanglement distribution based on quantum walk in arbitrary quantum networks: Introduction

-The paper is organized as follows.
-First, we will briefly introduce the model of quantum repeaters and quantum walks with multiple coins in section 2.
-Next we give theoretical schemes based on quantum walks that can generate 2-dimensional and high-dimensional quantum entangled state for quantum repeaters including Bell state, GHZ state with arbitrary particle number in section 3.
-In section 4, we give our entanglement distribution scheme on arbitrary quantum networks according to the above theoretical schemes.
-In section 5, we construct quantum fractal networks and multiparty quantum secret sharing protocols based on d-dimensional GHZ states as applications.
-In the section 6, we give the experiment implementing of various entanglement generation schemes.
-Finally, we make a summary and outlook in section 7.
+The remainder of this paper is organized as follows.
+First, in Section 2, we briefly introduce the model of quantum repeaters and quantum walks with coins.
+In Section 3, we provide theoretical schemes based on quantum walks for quantum repeaters that can distribute $d$-dimensional quantum entangled states using the Bell and GHZ states with arbitrary particle numbers.
+In Section 4, we present our entanglement distribution scheme for arbitrary quantum networks according to the above schemes.
+In Section 5, we describe the construction of a quantum fractal network based on $d$-dimensional GHZ states as an application.
+We present five experiments to implement various basic modules of entanglement distribution schemes in Section 6.
+Finally, we provide a summary and outlook in Section 7.